-The BHDS Division identified major program and mission areas that served as the basis for the FY18 work plan.
-Sources for identifying high-risk areas include prior OSIG or DBHDS reports, current system-wide issues, complaints received from various sources, DBHDS internal alerts generated by DBHDS-operated facilities, DBHDS risk data and reports, etc. Areas of focus include, but are not limited to:
+The BHDS Division identified major high-risk program and mission-related areas that serve as the basis for the FY19 work plan.
+Sources for identifying high-risk areas include prior OSIG or DBHDS reports, current system-wide issues, complaints received from various sources, DBHDS internal alerts generated by DBHDS-operated facilities, DBHDS significant event data and reports, etc. Areas of focus include, but are not limited to:

-- Areas of known high risk to individuals served, facilities, providers, DBHDS and/or the Commonwealth: - Areas identified in the DBHDS Comprehensive State Plan, division strategic plans and/or performance reports; - Regulations and guidance put forth by the Centers for Medicare and Medicaid Services (CMS), The Joint Commission (TJC), U.S. Department of Labor (DOL), Occupational Safety and Health Administration (OSHA), Institute for Healthcare Improvement (IHI), National Patient Safety Foundation (NPSF), and other agencies; - The January 2012 Department of Justice (DOJ) Settlement Agreement with the Commonwealth and associated Independent Reviewer Reports; - Areas of high public interest, high-dollar expenditures, and/or revenue collections; and/or - Areas of known past performance issues or those areas with known susceptibility to abuse, neglect and/or inadequate quality of care.
+- Known areas of high risk to individuals served, facilities, providers, DBHDS and/or the Commonwealth; - Areas identified in the DBHDS Comprehensive State Plan, division strategic plans and/or performance reports; - Regulations and guidance put forth by the Centers for Medicare and Medicaid Services (CMS), The Joint Commission (TJC), National Association for Healthcare Quality (NAHQ), American Society for Healthcare Risk Management (ASHRM), Substance Abuse and Mental Health Services Administration (SAMSHA), Occupational Safety and Health Administration (OSHA), Institute for Healthcare Improvement (IHI), National Patient Safety Foundation (NPSF), and other agencies; - The January 2012 Department of Justice (DOJ) Settlement Agreement with the Commonwealth and associated Independent Reviewer Reports; - Areas of high public interest, high-dollar expenditures, and/or revenue collections; and/or - Areas of known past performance issues or those areas with known susceptibility to abuse, neglect and/or inadequate quality of care.

 Certain qualitative and quantitative risk factors were considered in soliciting and prioritizing projects.
-Qualitative risk factors include those that have the potential to have a significant negative impact on programs and services delivered including, but not limited to, those that may impact:
+Qualitative risk factors include those with potential to have a significant, negative impact on programs and services delivered, including but not limited to those related to: